Skip to content

 If properly cared for, a PICC line can stay in for weeks to months.

 We will place gauze and a clear bandage, which must remain dry at all times while the PICC line is in place.
-Approximately two days after the PICC line is placed, a nurse at the hospital or a home-care nurse will perform the first bandage change.
+Approximately two days after we place the PICC line, a nurse at the hospital or a home-care nurse will change the bandage.
 After this, it is OK to shower as long as the PICC line is covered with a water-resistant bandage.
 We will teach you how to make a water-resistant bandage.

 Your child will be able to resume most activities, including day care or school.
 Your child should be discouraged from activities, such as football and rough playing, which may result in a pull to the PICC line and lead to damage or loss of the catheter.
 If you have questions about which activities are OK, please ask your doctor.